Flies & Dead Rats

 Maggots are legless and worm-like, with a moist, translucent appearance.
 They feed on the decaying organic matter and grow rapidly, moulting their skin several times.
 After several days, the larvae pupate and eventually emerge as adult blow flies.

-The entire life cycle of a blow fly can take as little as seven days, and in some species, multiple generations can occur in a single year.
+The entire life cycle of a blow fly feeding on dead rats can take as little as seven days, and in some species, multiple generations can occur in a single year.

 Habitat and Distribution